Holiday parties are good for more than just gathering precious dirt to use on your coworkers for the upcoming year.

-Peter Manning specializes in making clothes that fit the “not-so-tall” guys who typically need a 30” inseam or shorter.
-If you find yourself regularly going to a tailor (or just skipping the tailor and living with shirts and pants that are too long) you need to know about Peter Manning.
+Peter Manning specializes in making clothes for not-so-tall guys who typically need a 30” inseam or shorter.
+If you find yourself regularly going to a tailor (or just skipping the tailor and living with

 Good news, fellas.
 The first 100 Effortless Gent readers who head over to Peter Manning can get 20% off by using the code EG20 at checkout.

 Not only do they make pants with inseams sizes 25”- 30”, they design their whole collection with the shorter gent in mind.
 That means v-necks don’t cut too low,